gtech-mulearn/IEEE-LAUNCHPAD/profiles/anjalinandanavp-2@mulearn.md

 #### Career Plan:

-- I am currently trying to learn more about the vast fields of cybersecurity and its trends focusing on the possibilities of ethical hacking, my aim is to create a more better cyberspace and to utilise my skills and passion for a desirable startup ecosystem.
+- I am currently trying to learn more about the vast fields of cybersecurity and its trends focusing on the possibilities of ethical hacking, my aim is to create a better cyberspace and to utilise my skills and passion for a desirable startup ecosystem.

 #### Thoughts on Kerala's Tech Ecosystem:

-- I believe Kerala has a set of most talented young minds and if nutured well we will truely be the top in tech.I greatly admire initiatives like **KSUM,KKEM** which extends great support in bringing up innovative minds.
+- I believe Kerala has a set of most talented young minds and if nurtured well we will truely be the top in tech.I greatly admire initiatives like **KSUM,KKEM** which extends great support in bringing up innovative minds.

-- As far as I have understood there is a huge gap between students and academic system.Most of them are not getting proper practical and technical training be it in schools or colleges.If this issue is given due consideration I believe Kerala's Startup Ecosystems will be flourished with talented people.
+- As far as I have understood there is a huge gap between students and academic system.Most of them are not getting proper practical and technical training, be it in schools or colleges.If this issue is given due consideration I believe Kerala's Startup Ecosystems will be flourished with talented people.

 #### History of Open Source Contributions: